Lastique/std-cxx-proposals/extended-offsetof/d0000r0-extended-offsetof.md

 Objects of a stable-layout class shall be guaranteed to occupy contiguous bytes of storage.
 For a stable-layout class, it shall be guaranteed that relative positions (offsets) of non-static data members are known at compile time and constant across all objects of that class.
 These offsets shall account for any possible padding that is added between non-static data members to achieve alignment.

-Note that this definition includes trivially copyable and standard-layout types.
+Note that this definition includes trivially copyable and standard-layout classes.
+Scalar types, stable-layout class types, arrays thereof and cv-qualified versions of those types shall be collectively called *stable-layout types*.

-To allow for testing if a type is a stable-layout class, this proposal also adds a new type trait `is_stable_layout`.
+To allow for testing if a type is a stable-layout type, this proposal also adds a new type trait `is_stable_layout`.

 ## 6.2.
 Additional Restrictions on Member Designator